 MySQL uses table-level

-permitting only one session to update those tables at a time.
+tables, permitting only one session to update those tables at

-This locking level makes these storage engines more suitable for
+a time.
+This locking level makes these storage engines more

 These storage engines avoid deadlocks by always requesting all needed locks at once at the beginning of a query and always locking the tables in the same order.
 The tradeoff is that this strategy reduces concurrency; other sessions that want to modify the table must wait until the current data change statement finishes.